 SYSTORY runs on Apple and Android phones and tablets.
-It will have both 'explore' and 'experiment' functions.
-'Explore' will allow users to explore a story of the system and learn how coastal ecosystems and people interact.
-'Experiment' will allow users to run simulations for user-defined scenarios and see how these scenarios affect the behaviour of the system.
+It has both 'explore' and 'experiment' functions.
+'Explore' allows users to explore a story of the system and learn how coastal ecosystems and people interact.
+'Experiment' allows users to run simulations for user-defined scenarios and see how these scenarios affect the behaviour of the system.

 SYSTORY can be used for policy evaluation, community engagement or teaching.
-For instance, it might be used to assess the impact of land use zoning policies on fish habitat and fish catch, or the impact of fishing management policies (such as a cap on boat numbers) on fish catch and fish price.
-It might also be used with community groups to explore the advantages and disadvantages of different policies and determine their preferred policies.
-It might also be used with students to teach them about how coastal systems work, and how they respond to different management scenarios.
+For instance, it can be used to assess the impact of land use zoning policies on fish habitat and fish catch, or the impact of fishing management policies (such as a cap on boat numbers) on fish catch and fish price.
+It can be used with community groups to explore the advantages and disadvantages of different policies and determine their preferred policies.
+It can also be used with students to teach them about how coastal systems work, and how they respond to different management scenarios.